 Back to the origins

-The Lion Foundation has established partnerships with two big rescue organisations, Emoya and WFFT, where the sheltered animals will go as soon as they are strong enough to live in their natural surroundings.
+Stichting Leeuw has established partnerships with two big rescue organisations, Emoya and WFFT, where the sheltered animals will go as soon as they are strong enough to live in their natural surroundings.

 Emoya, South Africa

 Emoya is rescue facility for big cats in the Bahati nature reserve in South Africa.
 The 6000 hectare reserve offers rehabilitated animals their own enclosed piece of land.
 In the first year this is about 1 hectare.
-During this time they can adjust to their new surroundings, while being closely observed by the rangers, who also feed them.
+During this time they can adjust to their new surroundings, while being closely observed by the keepers, who also feed them.
 After this first year they will have more land at their disposal.
 Depending on their age and health this could be as much as a thousand hectares.
 On a stretch of land this big, the animals will be able to hunt for food.
 However, most big cats will live on 1 to 2 hectares.
-Volunteers will make sure the animals are fed, while keeping contact with the animals to a minimum.
+The keepers, with help of volunteers, will make sure the animals are fed, while keeping contact with the animals to a minimum.
 This makes the lions less accustomed to human interference and allows them to learn to survive in the wilderness.

 Did you know…